 The Westminster Prayer Chain unites all who are willing to pray for our members, friends, and anyone in need.
-Prayer requests may be emailed to Pastor Tricia Jacobs at email@example.com or to Office Manager Jodi Dieken at firstname.lastname@example.org.
-If you are not presently on the email Westminster Prayer Chain as a praying participant, please send your request to be added to one of the email addresses listed above.
+Prayer requests may be emailed to Office Manager Jodi Dieken at [email protected].
+If you are not presently on the email Westminster Prayer Chain as a praying participant, please send your request to be added to Jodi.
 If you have a prayer request but don’t have e-mail, please contact the church office at 234-5501.

 Releasing: You begin your walk by shedding the details of your life, ridding yourself of distractions, opening your heart and quieting your mind.